samsonajulor/osusu-api/README.md

 **Resend OTP METHOD:**
 This METHOD will be responsible for resending an OTP to the user in case they did not receive it or need to generate a new one.

+## PLAN SERVICE

+**Create Plan METHOD:**
+This METHOD handles the creation of a new plan.
+The creator is automatically a subscriber to the plan.

+**Update Plan METHOD:**
+This METHOD handles the update of an existing plan.

+**Get Plan METHOD:**
+This METHOD handles the retrieval of a single plan by its ID.

+**Get All Plans METHOD:** This METHOD handles the retrieval of all available plans that a user is a subscriber to.

+**Delete Plan METHOD:** This METHOD handles the deletion of a plan by its ID.

+**Subscribe To Plan METHOD:** This METHOD handles the subscription of at most 5 registered users to a plan.
+A notification mail is sent when a new subscriber is added.
+Inviting the user to either join or decline an invitation

+**GetSubscribed Plans METHOD:** This METHOD handles the retrieval of all plans subscribed to by a user.

+**Unsubscribe From Plan METHOD:** This service handles the unsubscription of a user from a plan.